stenwt/librarium/docusaurus-librarium/docs/docs-content/09-registries-and-packs/6-helm-charts.md

 ---
 title: "Helm Registries"
 metaTitle: "Helm Registries"
-metaDescription: "Learn how to add your own Helm Registries to Palette"
+description: "Learn how to add your own Helm Registries to Palette"
-hideToC: false
-fullWidth: false
+hide_table_of_contents: false

 ---